srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 		:align: center
 		:height: 220px

-The EPC console should now print an update if the eNB has sucessfuly connected to the core:
+The EPC console should now print an update if the eNB has successfully connected to the core:

 	.. image:: .imgs/enb_connect.png
 		:align: center